Thank you for submitting your concern.

 |These online groups serve as a forum to exchange used but usable items.
 They help reduce waste by connecting individuals who are discarding goods with those who are seeking them.
 You must have a Yahoo! account to use these programs.
 WestchesterNYFreecycle maintains a "two strikes, you’re out" policy to guarantee proper participation.|

 To schedule a MRF tour for your organization, please complete and submit the form below.
 Please note: tours are limited to groups of 45 people or less.
 If you need more information, call the Westchester County Recycling Office at (914) 813-5964.
 Someone will get back to you to confirm your appointment.

 We require the following contact information:

 Groups are taken to an observation tower to view machinery that separate, sort and prepare materials to be sold to third party manufacturers.
 The manufacturers recycle the materials into new end products.
 From the tower, viewers can also see the tipping floor, where truckloads of recyclables are delivered and dropped off.
 A brief presentation and educational video is shown to explain the purpose and benefits of recycling.

-Tours are given to students and persons of all age groups and typically last between 45 minutes and 1 hour.
+Tours typically last between 45 minutes and 1 hour.
 Teachers - when planning your tour, please make certain that you have adequate supervision for the children in your group.
 The MRF is a working garbage transfer station and recycling center and safety is always a primary concern.